Empty Sunbeds, Tight Coffers: Mallorca's Beach Economy Under Pressure

 Who else is suffering – and what costs lie behind the scenes

 Not only sunbed renters are affected.
-Chiringuitos and beach bars also report significantly lower revenues; association figures speak of double-digit percentage declines.
+Chiringuitos and beach bars also report significantly lower revenues; association figures speak of double-digit percentage declines, as reported in When the Beach Stays Empty: How Mallorca's Sunbed Renters and Chiringuitos Are Fighting to Survive.
 The reasons are not only lower guest spending but also rising operating costs: higher energy prices, more expensive procurement of goods and increased personnel costs squeeze margins.

 In addition, the precarious situation of many seasonal workers burdens the businesses.
 Without a reliable core staff, operators can react less flexibly to demand.
 And insurance costs or fees for beach concessions are hardly variable for small operators – fixed costs remain.